anmol4210/Nagarro_2018_September_Training/Project/README.md

  - Support for tags, and seeing articles of only particular tag
  - Setting articles as favourites and browsing own favourite articles

+## Submission

+### Deadline
+22 October 2018

+### Format
+Submit both the deployment and the code.

+- Upload code to a Github repository
+- Deploy the project via `surge.sh` or `app.netlify.com/drop` or `now.sh` (now.sh has hash-#-free history API routes)
+- Send an email with link to both source code and deployed project
+- Note that commit message names, code cleanliness in Github repo factors into marking scheme

 ## References
 Real World project README - https://realworld.io